amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Skip #####
-Mark any rule to be skipped by setting Skip = true. *Must be set before Invoke method executed.*
+Marks the rule to be skipped.
+Invoke method will not be executed. *Must be set before Invoke method executed.*

 ###### Example ######
 ```csharp